51Degrees/documentation/src/devicedetection/features/appledevicetable.md

 # Introduction

 Apple has continually worked to homogenize any information that a website can get about a device, through JavaScript or any other means.
-For more information look at our [Upgrade Apple Device](https://51degrees.com/blog/upgrade-apple-device-detection) blog.
+For more information, take a look at our [Upgrade Apple Device](https://51degrees.com/blog/upgrade-apple-device-detection) blog.

 Below we cover the detection results that are experienced for each iPhone and iPad device, starting from the iPhone 3GS and the first iPad model.

 The 'percentage' column refers to the likelihood that you will receive that detection result for that particular display mode.
 For example, '100.00%' in Standard mode indicates a 100% chance of receiving that result when the Apple device is in Standard mode.
-'85.00%' in Zoom mode indicates that 85% of the time, the device in Zoom mode will be deected as one way, and the other 15% of the time you will see the other detection result.
+'1.50%' in indicates that 1.5% of submissions will receive that detection result.

-This table is updated monthly, and is currently accurate as of 25 July 2022.
+As we receive more data on Apple devices, this table will change.
+We will update this table monthly and it is currently accurate as of 25 July 2022.

 # iPhones using browser in mobile mode @anchor iphones_mobile_mode